thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 The initial daily values of this dataset were interpolated to match the time step of our measurements.

-In order to estimate the effect of the sky conditions on the long term variability of SDR, we created three datasets by characterizing each one-minute measurement with a corresponding sky-condition flag (i.e., all-sky, clear-sky, and cloudy-sky).
-To identify the clear cases we used the method proposed by Reno and Hansen (2016), which requires the definition of some site specific parameters.
-These parameters were determined by an iterative process, as the original authors proposed and are discussed in the next section.
+In order to estimate the effect of the sky conditions on the long-term variability of SDR, we created three datasets by characterizing each one-minute measurement with a corresponding sky-condition flag (i.e., all-sky, clear-sky, and cloudy-sky).
+To identify the clear cases, we used the method proposed by Reno and Hansen (2016), which requires the definition of some site specific parameters.
+These parameters were determined by an iterative process, as the original authors proposed, and are discussed in the next section.

 We note that all methods have some subjectivity in the definition of clear or cloudy sky cases.
 As a result, the details of the definition